harshgandhi-1999/react-todo-app/README.md

-TODO APP WITH REACT AND NODE
+TODO LIST APP WITH REACTJS FRONTEND AND NODEJS BACKEND

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+THIS APP IS DEPLOYED AT https://thetodolistapp.herokuapp.com

 ## Available Scripts